 What Happened With Rates This Week

-Mortgage rates ticked slightly higher this week as the bond market reacted to inflation data and global uncertainty.
-The 10-Year Treasury yield, which mortgage rates tend to follow, has been showing some upward pressure.
+Bond markets moved slightly higher this week as they reacted to inflation data and ongoing global uncertainty.
+The 10-year Treasury yield, which mortgage markets tend to follow, has shown some upward pressure in recent sessions.

-Because mortgage pricing is closely tied to movements in the bond market, even small shifts in Treasury yields can create short-term rate volatility.
+Because mortgage pricing is closely tied to movements in the bond market, even small shifts in Treasury yields can lead to short-term pricing volatility.

 What It Means for Buyers